The chance to see marine wildlife and spectacular ocean and mountain views as the sun ...

 Dock Road | V&A Waterfront | Cape Town | +27 (0)21 418 1605

-Opening Times: Open everyday: 10am - 5pm; closed on Mondays, Workers’ Day and Christmas Day.
+Hours: Tues–Sun: 9am - 5pm; closed on Mondays, Workers’ Day and Christmas Day.
+On Wednesday evenings, there are shows ar 7 and at 8 pm.

-The new 3D interactive Maze World combines fun and education in one space.
-Both kids and parents can get lost and revel in the maze while learning about wildlife conservation.
+The 3D interactive Maze World combines fun and education in one space.
+Both kids and parents can explore the maze while learning about wildlife conservation.
 The maze is filled with riddles, so just as it is a physically engaging activity, it does well to exercise the brain too!
+Read more about Maze World.

 4080 Main Road | Hout Bay | Cape Town | 076 810 5120